 The records analyzed here are only a beginning.
 As more data is collected, these maps and graphs will paint a more accurate picture of distribution and abundance in Alabama.
 Submit your sightings to albutterflyatlas@gmail.com.

-Sightings in the following counties: Baldwin, Bibb, Blount, Bullock, Calhoun, Chambers, Cherokee, Chilton, Clarke, Clay, Cleburne, Colbert, Covington, Dallas, DeKalb, Elmore, Escambia, Hale, Jackson, Jefferson, Lamar, Lauderdale, Lawrence, Lee, Limestone, Macon, Madison, Marengo, Marion, Perry, Pickens, Shelby, St. Clair, Sumter, Tallapoosa, Tuscaloosa, Washington, Wilcox, Winston
+Sightings in the following counties: Baldwin, Bibb, Blount, Bullock, Calhoun, Chambers, Cherokee, Chilton, Clarke, Clay, Cleburne, Colbert, Covington, Dallas, DeKalb, Elmore, Escambia, Hale, Jackson, Jefferson, Lamar, Lauderdale, Lawrence, Lee, Limestone, Macon, Madison, Marengo, Marion, Perry, Pickens, Shelby, St. Clair, Sumter, Talladega, Tallapoosa, Tuscaloosa, Washington, Wilcox, Winston

 High count(s):